MdMirajAnsari/InterviewNavigator/CSS/Css-Concept.md

 * **fixed** → positioned relative to the viewport; does not move when scrolling.
 * **sticky** → toggles between relative and fixed depending on scroll position.

+* `static`:

+  This is the default value.
+Elements with `position: static;` are positioned according to the normal document flow and are not affected by the `top`, `bottom`, `left`, or `right` properties.
+* `relative`:

+  An element with `position: relative;` is positioned relative to its normal position in the document flow.
+The `top`, `right`, `bottom`, and `left` properties offset the element from its original location, but other content is not adjusted to fill the gap left by the element.** **
+* `absolute`:

+  An element with `position: absolute;` is removed from the normal document flow and positioned relative to its nearest positioned ancestor (an ancestor with a `position` value other than `static`).
+If no such ancestor exists, it is positioned relative to the initial containing block (usually the viewport).
+The `top`, `right`, `bottom`, and `left` properties specify its distance from the edges of its positioning context.
+* `fixed`:

+  An element with `position: fixed;` is positioned relative to the viewport.
+This means it remains in the same position on the screen even when the page is scrolled.
+The `top`, `right`, `bottom`, and `left` properties specify its distance from the viewport edges.
+* `sticky`:

+  An element with `position: sticky;` behaves like `position: relative;` within its parent until a specified scroll threshold is reached, at which point it becomes "stuck" to a particular edge of the viewport, behaving like `position: fixed;`.
+The `top`, `right`, `bottom`, and `left` properties define the threshold for sticking and its position once stuck.

 Examples:

 ```html